-Open-loop Scrubbers Remain Under Scrutiny
+Open-Loop Scrubbers Remain Under Scrutiny

 Open-loop scrubbers discharge waste water back into the sea whereas a closed-loop scrubber system retains the wash water for later disposal.

 The environmental impact of open-loop scrubber has been hotly debated.
-The Exhaust Gas Cleaning Systems Association, which promotes the take up of scrubber technology, disputes the charge that scrubber wash water is harmful to the environment.
-It says that scrubbers should form part of shipping's environmental response for as long as ships are using oil-derived fuel.
+Advocates such as Clean Shipping Alliance 2020 (CSA2020) and the Exhaust Gas Cleaning Systems Association (EGCSA),which promote the take up of scrubber technology, dispute the charge that scrubber wash water is harmful to the environment.
+They says that scrubbers should form part of shipping's environmental response for as long as ships are using oil-derived fuel.

-In Europe, a number of ports as well some inland waterways have prohibited wash water disposal.
+In Europe, a number of ports as well some inland waterways have prohibited wash water disposal and according to a recent report by North P&I, Lithuania and Latvia are leaning towards a ban.

 According to one observer, ships equipped with open-loop units can switch to distillate fuel when in port.
 However, such a move might be more problematic if open-loop scrubber operation was banned from a state's coastal waters.